OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: GNN for Graph-level Tasks

-Recent studies propose subgraph-based GNNs with enhanced expressive power, enabling them to more effectively capture substructure information.
-As shown in Figure~\ref{fig:GNN4graph}~(c), the core idea is to decompose the input graph into a set of overlapping or non-overlapping subgraphs and then learn representations for each subgraph to improve the final graph representation.
-Formally, given a graph $G_i(V_i, \mathbf{A}_i, \mathbf{X}_i)$, existing models first generate $n_s$ subgraphs ${G_{i,j}(V_{i,j}, \mathbf{A}_{i,j}, \mathbf{X}_{i,j})}_{j=1}^{n_s}$.
-Then, for each subgraph $G_{i,j}$, the node representation of $v \in V_{i,j}$ is learned by Equations~\eqref{eq:agg} and~\eqref{eq:com}.
-In this approach, each node $v \in V_i$ can have multiple representations because it may appear in multiple sampled subgraphs.
-To derive the final node representation $\mathbf{h}_i(v)$, these representations are merged.
-A common approach is to use a \textsf{READOUT} function to combine them, as follows:
+Recent studies introduce subgraph-based GNNs that achieve stronger expressive power by explicitly capturing substructure information.
+As shown in Figure~\ref{fig:GNN4graph}~(c), these methods decompose an input graph into a collection of (possibly overlapping) subgraphs and learn representations for each one to enrich the final graph-level embedding.
+Formally, given a graph $G_i(V_i, \mathbf{A}_i, \mathbf{X}_i)$, a set of $n_s$ subgraphs $\{G_{i,j}(V_{i,j}, \mathbf{A}_{i,j}, \mathbf{X}_{i,j})\}_{j=1}^{n_s}$ is first extracted.
+Node representations within each subgraph $G_{i,j}$ are then computed via Equations~\eqref{eq:agg} and~\eqref{eq:com}.
+Since a node $v \in V_i$ may belong to multiple subgraphs, it can receive multiple representations, which are merged into a single embedding $\mathbf{h}_i(v)$ through a \textsf{READOUT} function:

-Depending on the techniques of generating the subgraphs, current subgraph-based approaches can be classified into three types. \begin{itemize}[leftmargin=10pt] \item \textbf{Graph Element Deletion-based.} These approaches~\cite{cotta2021reconstruction,ding2024sgood,papp2021dropgnn,bevilacqua2022equivariant} propose deleting specific nodes or edges to create subgraphs, enabling GNNs to focus on the most informative parts of the graph by removing noise or less relevant elements.
-For example, DropGNN~\cite{papp2021dropgnn} and ESAN~\cite{bevilacqua2022equivariant} generate subgraphs through random edge deletion to enhance model expressiveness.
-Conversely, SGOOD~\cite{ding2024sgood} abstracts a superstructure from the original graphs and applies sampling and edge deletion on this superstructure, thereby creating a more diverse graphs.
+Existing subgraph-based methods can be categorized into three types according to how the subgraphs are constructed. \begin{itemize}[leftmargin=10pt]

+\item \textbf{Graph Element Deletion-based.} These approaches~\cite{cotta2021reconstruction,ding2024sgood,papp2021dropgnn,bevilacqua2022equivariant} delete specific nodes or edges to create subgraphs, enabling GNNs to focus on the most informative parts.
+For example, DropGNN~\cite{papp2021dropgnn} and ESAN~\cite{bevilacqua2022equivariant} generate subgraphs via random edge deletion to enhance expressiveness, while SGOOD~\cite{ding2024sgood} abstracts a superstructure from original graphs and applies sampling and edge deletion on it to create more diverse subgraphs.